AShiningRay/ExtractiveSum-Comparison/README.md

 # ExtractiveSum-Comparison
-This repo contains the multiple extractive summarization techniques compared on my Final Paper (To Be Completed)
+This repo contains the multiple extractive summarization techniques compared on my Final Paper